harvard-acc/ALADDIN/README.md

      a.
 Both Aladdin and LLVM-Tracer track regions of interest inside a program.
 In the triad example, we want to analyze the triad kernel instead of the setup and initialization work done in main.
-To tell LLVM-Tracer the functions we are interested, set enviroment variable WORKLOAD to be the function names:
+To tell LLVM-Tracer the functions we are interested, set enviroment variable WORKLOAD to be the function names (if you have multiple functions interested, separated by comma):

         export WORKLOAD=triad

-        if you have multiple functions interested, separated by comma, like export WORKLOAD=md,md_kernel
+        export WORKLOAD=md,md_kernel

      b.
 Generate LLVM IR:

         clang -g -O1 -S -fno-slp-vectorize -fno-vectorize -fno-unroll-loops -fno-inline -emit-llvm -o triad.llvm triad.c

      c.
 Run LLVM-Tracer pass:
         Before you run, make sure you already built LLVM-Tracer.
         Set TRACER_HOME to where you put LLVM-Tracer code.

+        export TRACER_HOME=/your/path/to/LLVM-Tracer

         opt -S -load=$TRACER_HOME/full-trace/full_trace.so -full trace triad.llvm -o triad-opt.llvm
         llvm-link -o full.llvm triad-opt.llvm $TRACER_HOME/profileFunc/tracer_logger.llvm

      d.
 Generate machine code:

         llc -filetype=asm -o ful.s full.llvm
         gcc -fno-inline -o triad-instrumented full.s

      e.
 Run binary:

         ./triad-instrumented

         It will generate a file called `dynamic_trace' under current directory.